liber-bkm/liber/README.md

 liber -r --compact
 ```

 to reindex the bookmarks list.
 Plain `liber -r` adopts bookmark files found on disk but missing from the index, relinks sibling markdown and archive copies, and keeps entries with missing files as pending (listed on every run, safe for partial sync).
 Use `liber -r --prune` to drop pending entries.
-With `--prune`, surviving markdown and archive copies move to an `unindexed` folder instead of being deleted.
+With `--prune`, surviving markdown and archive copies move to an `unindexed` folder instead of being deleted. `liber -r --merge` additionally replays the sync journal so changes from other devices converge even on last-writer-wins providers.
 Details explained below under Configuration.

 ### Importing Bookmarks